+The company has presented 'encouraging' results from two Phase I/II clinical trials at this week's 43rd American Society of Clinical Oncology (ASCO) conference in Chicago, US.
+Cilengitide is a peptide-like drug, which could potentially be the first so-called 'integrin inhibitor' on the market.
 The molecule is currently being tested in Phase I and Phase II clinical trials against the most aggressive form of brain cancer - glioblastoma.
 With current therapies, the average patient survival time is between 12 and 15 months and glioblastomas have a near 80 per cent mortality rate within two years, irrespective of treatment.
 Novel therapies are therefore desperately needed.